 Those businesses in a repayment position can apply online to move to monthly returns if this will provide a better option for them in improving their cash flow in the short term.

 Companies that do choose to defer their VAT payments as a result of the pandemic do not have to tell HMRC that they are deferring the VAT payment.
-However, all deferred VAT must be paid before 31st March 2021.
 HMRC cannot interfere with direct debits, so if a business pays by direct debit and wishes to take advantage of the deferment scheme, it will need to ask its bank to cancel the direct debit.

-After the deferral period ends, VAT payments will be expected to be paid as normal.
+After the deferral period ends, VAT payments is expected to be paid as normal.